mbarbin/bopkit/project/visa/doc/assembler.md

 </p>

-The debugger is pretty basic and experimental, but it turned out to be a valuable asset while working on some refactoring on the `calendar.asm` program, so we decided to include it to the project deliverables.
-It is implemented with [bogue](https://github.com/sanette/bogue), so perhaps in fact, we can call it the visa-deboguer.
+The debugger is pretty basic and experimental, but it turned out to be a valuable asset while working on some refactoring on the `calendar.asm` program.

+It is available as a standalone project [here](https://github.com/mbarbin/visa-debugger).

 :::tip